 Most informal workers are self-employed beach vendors, and of these, most are women selling various goods and services—jewelry, hair braiding, massage, snacks, and mixed drinks from coolers—to tourists.
 These vendors and others engaged in unregulated income-generating activities are not covered by the labor regulations that promise safety, overtime, or minimum wage requirements, but their work and presence in the city define the experience for visiting tourists—for better or for worse.

-Disaster militarization on the ground
+Disaster Militarization on the Ground

 In the aftermath of Hurricane Otis, under the direction of then-president AMLO, the National Guard quickly assumed a central role in directing recovery resources, distributing aid (food, water, etc.), and prioritizing the restoration and securitization of “rich” Acapulco’s tourist infrastructure to keep it up and running.
 In the immediate aftermath of the storm, “looting” and local conflicts did indeed erupt, although these instances seem reasonable in response to limited aid and resources.
 The power was out for weeks, causing fear and panic among residents who felt defenseless to protect what little they had against the ever-present threat of violence well known in Acapulco.
 Reports of uneven distribution of aid and resources are common, indicating a fraught recovery process.